How To Install NodeJS On Linux - OSTechNix

 Install NodeJS on Linux

-There are quite a few ways to install Nodejs.
+There are a few ways to install Nodejs in Linux.
 Here I have listed 3 methods.

-The first method is the recommended to install Nodejs.
+The first method is installing Nodejs using NVM.
+It is the officially recommended way to install Nodejs.
 Especially, the first method is the best way to avoid permission issues while installing packages globally

-The second method is for those who wants to use the stable NodeJS version.
+The second method is to install Nodejs using the distribution's package manager.
+This method is suitable for those who wants to use the stable NodeJS version.

 And, the third and final method describes how to install Nodejs from source.
 This is suitable for those who wants to get hands on latest nodejs version.

-1. Install Nodejs using NVM (Recommended method)
+1. Install Nodejs on Linux using NVM (Recommended method)

 This is the recommended way to install Nodejs.
 Furthermore, it is the best way to avoid permissions issues.

 NVM (Node Version Manager) is a bash script used to manage multiple Node.js versions.
 It allows us to install, uninstall node.js, and switch from one version to another.

-Good thing is we can install to any available Node.js version of our choice, using NVM.
+Good thing is we can install any available Node.js version of our choice using NVM.

-To install nvm, use the latest install script from here:
+To install nvm in Linux, use the latest install script from here.

 Or,

-The above command will clone the nvm repository to ~/.nvm and add the source line to your profile (~/.bash_profile, ~/.zshrc, ~/.profile, or ~/.bashrc).
+The above command will clone the nvm repository to

-Restart your Terminal once before start using NVM.
+Restart your Terminal before start using NVM.
 If you are on SSH, exit from the current session and log in again.

 To verify whether NVM is installed or not, run: